kaiyuanw/ARepair/README.md

    AUnit tests properly.
  * `-c,--minimum-cost`: This argument is required.
 Pass the minimum cost/size of the expression to generate as the argument.
-The internal code generator will generated expressions of the specified size for the deepest level of the suspicious AST.
+The internal code generator will generate expressions of the specified size for the deepest level of the suspicious AST.
  * `-g,--search-strategy`: This argument is required.
 Pass the search strategy to use for the internal synthesizer as the argument.
 The